The Founding Father of American Symphony Nobody Ordered

 None of this diminishes Bristow himself.
 George Frederick Bristow was a decent man.
 He was a dedicated teacher who spent forty years in the New York public schools.
 He was a committed musician who gave his life to his craft.
 He deserves to be remembered honestly — as a talented and serious practitioner of the European classical tradition, working in America, devoted to his country, eager to have his work heard.
 That is an honorable life.
 It requires no inflation into founding fatherhood to be worthy of our attention.

 What concerns me is the logic that produces arguments like Shadle’s.
 There is a search underway — visible in scholarship on American sculpture, American landscape architecture, American painting, and now American symphonic music — for founding fathers, for origins, for the moment when America discovered its own voice.
 This impulse is understandable.
-But it has a tendency to distort the historical record in service of a narrative that may not be true.
+But it has a tendency to distort the historical record in the service of a narrative that may not be true.
 It privileges discovery over accuracy.
 It rewards the scholar who finds a founding father over the one who describes what actually happened.

 Bristow was not a founding father of American symphonic identity.
 He was a good musician working in a European tradition.
 The real American symphonic identity emerges later, from different sources, from composers who took seriously the challenge of making something genuinely new.
 That is a more interesting story than the one Shadle tells.
 It is also, importantly, the true one.